brucenguyen86/vifyApp/README.md

 ## Benefits

-Shopify apps are built on a variety of Shopify tools to create a great merchant experience.
-The [create an app](https://shopify.dev/docs/apps/getting-started/create) tutorial in our developer documentation will guide you through creating a Shopify app using this template.
+Shopify apps are built on a variety of Shopify tools to insert a great merchant experience.
+The [insert an app](https://shopify.dev/docs/apps/getting-started/create) tutorial in our developer documentation will guide you through creating a Shopify app using this template.

 The Node app template comes with the following out-of-the-box functionality: